FAQ

 How does the City set the hourly rate for parking meters?

-The rates are established by City Council action for each of the parking meter zones (PMZ) in the city.
-The rates are adjusted in the LA Express Park areas (downtown and Westwood Village) based upon the parking demand.
+The rates are established by ordinance and approved by City Council for each of the parking meter zones (PMZ) in the city.
+The rates are adjusted in the LA Express Park areas (Downtown, Hollywood, Westwood, and Venice) based upon the parking demand.
 The goal is to maintain occupancy between 70% and 90% through pricing.
 The higher prices in the high demand areas create open parking spaces, which reduce the time spent circling, looking for a parking space.
 The lower prices in the low demand areas encourage parking space utilization.

 How much is metered parking?

-The cost or rates for metered parking areas vary throughout the City, and can be set anywhere between 50 cents to $6.00 per hour, depending on the area.
+The cost or rates for metered parking areas vary throughout the City, and can be set anywhere between $1.00 to $8.50 per hour, depending on the area.
 Generally, the higher rates are found in the higher parking demand areas, and the lower rates are found in the lower parking demand areas.
-In some areas, the rates can also change throughout the day depending on the increases and decreases in the demand for parking.
+In some areas, the rates are subject to change throughout the day depending on historic increases and decreases in the demand for parking on that block.

 Can I reserve a parking space?